NASA spacecraft signals back from most distant object ever visited

 Team members gathered at Johns Hopkins University's Applied Physics Laboratory, home to Mission Control, cheer upon receiving the signal, which took so long to reach them because the small, icy object is 4 billion miles from the Earth and 1 billion miles from Pluto.

-The full scope of observations made by New Horizons will take nearly two years to beam back to Earth because of the distance.
+The full scope of observations made by New Horizons will take nearly two years to beam back to Earth.

 The spacecraft provided the first close-up images of Pluto about 3 1/2 years ago when it traveled past that planet.